How the phrase ‘corporate governance’ arose

 Bob Tricker

-Eventually, Chester was replaced as Chairman by a businessman, Clifford Barclay, who had also been the benefactor of the Centre.
-He did not agree with my strategy of focusing the Centre’s work on top management and fired me.
-‘Every man has his price,’ he said.
-Mine was a five year research fellowship at Nuffield College to research whatever I wanted, with a tiny teaching commitment and no administration – an opportunity seldom available at the professorial level.
+Eventually, Chester was replaced as Chairman by a businessman, Clifford Barclay, who had also been the Management Centre’s initial benefactor.
+He did not agree with the existing strategy of focusing the Centre’s work on small numbers of top management.
+He wanted the focus to be on middle management, so he fired me.
+I had given up a tenured professorship at Warwick University to take on the Management Centre’s Directorship.
+But ‘every man has his price,’ Barclay told me.
+Mine was the five-year research fellowship at Nuffield College to research whatever I wanted, with a tiny teaching commitment and no administration – an opportunity seldom available at the professorial level.

-It occurred to me that the experience of board level activities at the Management Centre was probably the case at the top in many organizations.
-What went on in board rooms was not management.
+It occurred to me that the behaviour of the directors at the Management Centre was probably seen in other board rooms.
+Clearly, this was not management.
 It involved the exercise of power.
 It was a personal and political process.
-This activity, which could be called governance, was different from management.
-Governance involved formulating strategy, setting policy, supervising management, and being accountable overall.
-Management runs the enterprise but the governing body, typically called the board of directors, ensures that it is being run well and in the right direction.
-This awareness was reinforced by a study on British boards that I had already done for accountancy firm Deloitte, Haskins and Sells.
+I called the process ‘corporate governance.’
+Corporate governance involved formulating strategy, setting policy, supervising management (but not managing), and being accountable overall.
+Management runs the enterprise, but the governing body, typically called the board of directors, ensures that it is being run well and in the right direction.

-My Research Fellowship provided the perfect opportunity to explore this issue in depth.
+My research fellowship provided the opportunity to explore this issue in depth.
 I formed a trust, called the Corporate Policy Group, as a focus for the project.
 In retrospect, I should have called it the Corporate Governance Group, but the phrase ‘corporate governance’ was not then in use and the concept was not understood.
-When I had contributed the management topics to Alan Bullock’s Dictionary of Modern Thought in 1977, there was an entry for ‘corporate strategy’ but none for ‘corporate governance.’
-It would be quite different today.
+When I had contributed the management topics to Alan Bullock’s Dictionary of Modern Thought in 1977, there was an entry for ‘management; and ‘corporate strategy’ but none for ‘corporate governance.’
+It would be different today.

-The initial approach I adopted involved the exploration of the frontiers of knowledge on the topics, discussions with board chairmen and other directors, round-table discussions with directors from different companies, and seminars and conferences.
-We invited Harold Williams, the Chairman of the Securities and Exchange Commission from Washington, who gave an American perspective on corporate regulation.
-Another conference, run with the Anglo-German Foundation, looked at the control of the corporation from the perspective of various stakeholders, outlining the German experience of supervisory boards and worker directors.
+The initial approach I adopted involved the exploration of the frontiers of knowledge on the topics, discussions with board chairs and other directors, round-table discussions with directors from different companies, and seminars and conferences.
+We invited Harold Williams, Chairman of the Securities and Exchange Commission from Washington, who gave an American perspective on corporate regulation.
+Another conference, run with the Anglo-German Foundation, looked at the German experience of co-determination and two-tier supervisory boards with worker directors.

-As the project progressed, I developed two research exercises about the structure and style of boards, and about management and governance relationships between subsidiary and holding companies, which provided the basis for a book – Corporate Governance – the first to use that title.
-The main findings were, firstly, that there were many opportunities to improve performance and effectiveness.
-Secondly, the way many business entities operate in society no longer reflected the underlying nineteenth-century legal model of the corporation, and consequently there was a need to rethink the underlying conceptual framework.
+As the project progressed, I developed two research exercises about the structure and style of boards, and about management and governance relationships between holding companies and their subsidiaries, which provided the basis for the book – Corporate Governance.
+The main findings were, firstly, that there were many opportunities to improve effectiveness at board level.
+Secondly, the way companies operated no longer reflected the underlying nineteenth-century legal model of the corporation.

 On the phrase ‘corporate governance’